A general version of Price's theorem: An example of an application of Price's theorem

 which shows that $F_{\tau}$ is indeed continuous.
 Furthermore, we see by independence of $X,Z$ that

-since $\mathbb{E}\left[f_{\tau}\left(X\right)\right]=-\mathbb{E}\left[f_{\tau}\left(-X\right)\right]=-\mathbb{E}\left[f_{\tau}\left(X\right)\right]$, because of $X\sim-X$ and $f_{\tau}\left(x\right)=-f_{\tau}\left(-x\right)$ for $x\in\R$. \end{proof}
+since \( \mathbb{E}[f_{\tau}(X)] = -\mathbb{E}[f_{\tau}(-X)] = -\mathbb{E}[f_{\tau}(X)] , \) because of $X \sim -X$ and $f_{\tau}(x) = - f_{\tau}(-x)$ for $x \in \R$. \end{proof}

-\section{The proof of Theorem \ref{thm:PriceTheorem}}
+\section{The proof of Theorem~\ref{thm:PriceTheorem}}

 The main idea of the proof is to use Fourier analysis, since the Fourier transform $\Fourier\phi_{\Sigma}$ of the density function $\phi_{\Sigma}$ will turn out to be much easier to handle than $\phi_{\Sigma}$ itself.
-This is similar but slightly different from the approach in \cite{PriceTheorem,PriceTheoremExtension}, where the Laplace transform is used instead.
-For the Fourier transform, we will use the normalization
+This is similar to the approach in \cite{PapoulisCommentOnAnExtensionOfPrice,BrownGeneralizedFormOfPricesTheorem} but slightly different from the approach in \cite{PriceTheorem,PriceTheoremExtension}, where the Laplace transform is used instead.